jju/stubbl/seasons/gcxi/week13.md

 The Fatality got another win that's sort of meaningless as the Machine spent the match smashing for Uli's prize.
 EF 2 - OM 0 [[gcxi-13-efom]]

-Venus touched the ball 8 times and scored on 7 of those possessions.
+Veens touched the ball 8 times and scored on 7 of those possessions.
 Opposing teams need to get in the way of that pipeline.
 This loss technically kept the Machine in the running for a playoff spot.
 ZV 0 - FT 7 [[gcxi-13-zvft]]

 For a touch of extra reliability the Claws pulled Aeson back into service for this match, giving Klim the game off.
 It turned out not to matter as the Hounds' defense stopped him from getting the ball at crucial moments which achieved the win and may have put the nail in the coffin of the Claws' season.
 BC 7 - GH 8 [[gcxi-13-bcgh]]